MHKiT-Software/MHKiT/docs/_sources/installation.rst.txt

 ..
 Note::
     If you plan to contribute to the MHKiT-Python open-source code, please `fork the MHKiT-Python repository <https://help.github.com/articles/fork-a-repo/>`_ into your GitHub user account.
-Please submit a `pull request <https://github.com/MHKiT-Code-Hub/MHKiT-Python/pulls>`_ if you would like your code revisions included in the MHKiT-Python master code.
+Please submit a `pull request <https://github.com/MHKiT-Code-Hub/MHKiT-Python/pulls>`_ to include your code revisions in the MHKiT-Python master code.
 Pull request will be reviewed and merged into `MHKiT-Python <https://github.com/MHKiT-Code-Hub/MHKiT-Python>`_, and included in future releases of MHKiT-Python.